Ironjanowar/doofinder_challenge/README.md

 ```

 The attributes are:
- - `key` -> The key that was pressed
+ - `key` -> The key that was pressed.
- - `selection_start` -> If there is text selected indicates where in the textarea the selection starts, if not shows where the `key` was inserted
+ - `selection_start` -> If there is text selected indicates where in the textarea the selection starts, if not shows where the `key` was inserted.
- - `selection_end` -> If there is a text selected indicates whene in the textarea the selection ends, if not shows where the `key` was inserted
+ - `selection_end` -> If there is a text selected indicates whene in the textarea the selection ends, if not shows where the `key` was inserted.

 The server will record the events in a GenServer, so when a new client joins the server will send the current state of the room.
 After recording the message the server will also broadcast the event to the rest of the clients.